 Which Is The Best Country To Travel & Backpack?

-Well, I’ve been doing it for over 3 years now and to be perfectly honest I still don’t really know why.
+I’ve been traveling and backpacking or over 3 years now and to be perfectly honest I still don’t really know exactly why I go traveling.
 If however, I had to offer a more substantial answer then I guess I would go with the classic;

 “You go travelling in order to find yourself”.